Green hydrogen

-Green hydrogen (GH2 or GH_{2}) is hydrogen produced by the electrolysis of water, using renewable electricity.
+Green hydrogen (GH2 or GH_{2}) is hydrogen produced by the electrolysis of water using renewable electricity.
 Production of green hydrogen causes significantly lower greenhouse gas emissions than production of grey hydrogen, which is derived from fossil fuels without carbon capture.

 Green hydrogen's principal purpose is to help limit global warming, reduce fossil fuel dependence by replacing grey hydrogen, and provide for an expanded set of end-uses in specific economic sectors, sub-sectors and activities.
 These end-uses may be technically difficult to decarbonize through other means such as electrification with renewable power.
 Its main applications are likely to be in heavy industry (e.g. high temperature processes alongside electricity, feedstock for production of green ammonia and organic chemicals, as direct reduction steelmaking), shipping, and long-term energy storage.

-As of 2021, green hydrogen accounted for less than 0.04% of total hydrogen production.
-As of 2024, producing green hydrogen costs around 1.5 to six times more than producing hydrogen from fossil fuels without carbon capture.
+As of 2024, low-emission hydrogen, including both blue and green hydrogen, accounted for less than 1% of global hydrogen production, with green hydrogen only making up around 12% of all low-emission hydrogen production.
+Green hydrogen is more costly to produce compared to all other methods of hydrogen production, however, with new technological developments as well as the increasing cost of natural gas, the cost gap is expected to narrow by 2030.

 Definition

 Most commonly, green hydrogen is defined as hydrogen produced by the electrolysis of water, using renewable electricity.
 In this article, the term green hydrogen is used with this meaning.

 Precise definitions sometimes add other criteria.
 The global Green Hydrogen Standard defines green hydrogen as "hydrogen produced through the electrolysis of water with 100% or near 100% renewable energy with close to zero greenhouse gas emissions."
+In integrated cases water can also provide services back to the renewable energy source such as when water cools floatovoltaics (floating solar photovoltaics) to improve efficiency of solar energy conversion, which in turn is used to generate green hydrogen from the water.

 A broader, less-used definition of green hydrogen also includes hydrogen produced through various other methods that produce relatively low emissions and meet other sustainability criteria.
 For example, these production methods may involve nuclear energy or biomass feedstocks.